The team

 Sarah Pipien

 Sarah holds a M.Sc. in Cosmos, fields and particles and a Ph.D. in Astrophysics and Cosmology.
 During her Ph.D. and postDoc, she specialised in image processing through the analysis of large astronomical data sets.
 Believing in the importance of environmental monitoring, Sarah shifted her focus from space observations from Earth, to Earth observations from space.
 In this new domain, she gathered first hand experience on instruments as an electrical engineer on the assembly, integration and testing of optical instruments onboard satellites dedicated to Earth observations (Thales Alenia Space).
-At Spascia, she is currently working with CNES on developing a processing scheme for identifying extreme atmospheric events that can be detected with IASI data, such as volcanic eruptions, wildfires or high pollution episodes.
+Her current work at SPASCIA focuses on developing processing schemes for identifying extreme atmospheric events such as wildfires, volcanic events or pollution episodes, by PCA on IASI measurements (CNES) and on S5P-TROPOMI data (PHIDIAS).
+She is working on the development of algorithms for the joint retrieval from IASI and S5P-TROPOMI to investigate the added value of combining SWIR and TIR measurements for CH4 retrievals from satellites.